KayWa7/gencg_h2501/readme.md

 https://editor.p5js.org/KayWa7/full/M7HkOkjYh

 A next step could be to add controls for users to change the velocity in which the pendulum circles.

+# Week 06 Journal by Kayleigh Waser

+In today's lecture, we formed groups to exchange our ideas and journals.
+I still could not upload any media properly, so I continue to work with links.